Adityanath hails Modi govt on 8 years in office, slams previous govts | Politics

 Adityanath hails Modi govt on 8 years in office, slams previous govts

-Uttar Pradesh Chief Minister Yogi Adityanath Wednesday said there was distrust among the people against the government before 2014, and separatism, extremism and terrorism were on the rise.
-Addressing a press conference at the BJP state headquarters here on the completion of the Modi governments eight years, the CM said the situation changed after 2014 when the BJP-led government came to power with the slogan of Sabka Saath, Sabka Vikas inclusive development.
+Uttar Pradesh Chief Minister Yogi Adityanath Wednesday alleged there was distrust among people against the government before 2014, and separatism, extremism and terrorism were on the rise.
+He said the Modi governments efforts towards development, poverty elimination, making farmers self-reliant by doubling their income, moving women towards self-reliance have changed the face of the country.

 - Country: